 A gilet, also known as a bodywarmer, is a sleeveless jacket worn over an outfit to add an extra layer of warmth.
 Gilets are typically straight-sided (not fitted) and come in an array of styles and lengths such as waist and knee length.

-You can pair your gilet with a range of clothing, whether winter jumpers and sweatshirts or a sleek and stylish shirt dress or lightweight, long-sleeved top all depending on the situation that arises.
+You can pair your gilet with a range of clothing, whether jumpers and sweatshirts or a sleek and stylish long-sleeve dress or lightweight, long-sleeved top all depending on the situation that arises.
 Because of its versatility, you can wear almost anything under a gilet.

 If you’re wondering what to wear with a gilet for casual and formal styles, you’ve come to the right place.